-CONNECTED PERSONS RULES
+CONNECTED PERSONS RULES: INCOME TAX

-Type of taxpayer Connected persons Natural person Any relative within the third degree of kinship, including adopted children/parents.
-A trust of which the natural person or a relative is a beneficiary.
+Type of person Connected persons Natural person Any spouse or relative within the third degree of kinship, including adopted children/parents.
 Trust Any beneficiary of the trust.
 Any connected person in relation to a beneficiary.
-Member of partnership Any other member of the partnership.
-Any connected person in relation to any member of the partnership.
-Close corporation Any member.
-Any relative of the member or a trust that is a connected person in relation to a member.
-Any other close corporation which is a connected person to one of the members, or relative or connected trust.
-Company Any other company in the same group of companies (controlling and controlled group companies) where the group contains a controlling group company that: Directly holds more than 50% of the equity shares or voting rights in at least one controlled group company; Directly or indirectly holds more than 50% of the equity shares or voting rights in each controlled group company.
+Any person connected to the trust is also connected to any other person that is connected to the same trust.
+Member of a partnership Any other member of the partnership.
+Any connected person in relation to any member.
+Close Corporation Any member.
+Any relative of or trust connected to the member.
+Any other close corporation which is connected to one of the members, their relatives or connected trusts.
+Company Any other company in the same group of companies, where the group contains a controlling group company: Directly holds more than 50% of the equity shares or voting rights in at least one controlled group company; and Directly or indirectly holds more than 50% of the equity shares or voting rights in each controlled group company.
 Any person (excluding companies) that holds, alone or together with their connected persons, 20% or more of the equity shares or voting rights.
-Any company that holds 20% or more of the equity shares or voting rights, but only if no holder of shares holds the majority of voting rights in the company.
-Any other company, if managed or controlled by a connected person.
+Any company that holds 20% or more of the equity shares or voting rights, but only if no other shareholder holds the majority of voting rights in the company.
+Any other company managed or controlled by a connected person of this company.